Snapper Inc.: Expansion and Organisational Change (1967–1991)

+Cultural Recognition (1990s)

+One of Snapper’s most recognisable machines, the Rear Engine Rider, would later gain pop culture recognition through its appearance in the 1994 film Forrest Gump.
+The mower appears in multiple scenes as Forrest maintains both municipal and residential lawns.
+This inclusion helped cement the machine’s place as a cultural icon.

+Acquisition by Simplicity and Briggs & Stratton (2002–2013)

 In 2002 Snapper was acquired by Simplicity Manufacturing, which was then acquired by Briggs & Stratton in 2004.
 Since then the Snapper brand name has been added to products such as weed trimmers, hedge trimmers, leaf blowers, among others.

+January 17, 2013, Briggs and Stratton announced they would be selling Snapper labelled mowers at WalMart.
+This was a reversal of a previous decision; when Snapper was independent, their CEO refused to do so.

+Restructuring and North American Exit (2014–2023)

 In 2014 Briggs & Stratton announced the plan to close the Snapper plant in McDonough, Georgia and move production to Briggs & Stratton's factory in Wauwatosa, Wisconsin, saying it made sense to fold the Georgia plant's Snapper operations into the Wauwatosa factory near the company's headquarters where engineering, product research and other departments support manufacturing.

-In 2019 Briggs and Stratton announced a plan to restructure the company.
+In 2019 Briggs & Stratton announced a plan to restructure the company.
 This included divesting the final product divisions and concentrating on providing engines and stationary generators.
 The plan includes selling the Snapper and Snapper Pro lines along with the other brands Ferris, Simplicity, Billy Goat, and the pressure washer and portable generator business, with these sales expected to be complete by the end of 2020.

-Briggs exited bankruptcy by selling all assets to KPS Capital Partners.
-As a result, they did not sell off the brands including Snapper.
+In July 2020, Briggs & Stratton filed for Chapter 11 bankruptcy and was acquired by private equity firm KPS Capital Partners, which purchased substantially all company assets, including the Snapper brand.
+Under KPS ownership, Briggs & Stratton continued operating Snapper and its other key brands.

+In September 2023, Briggs and Stratton announced the end of production for four zero-turn mowers and all lawn tractors in North America, citing "due to the considerable year-over-year market decline for the tractor segment".